shoalhaven heads / nowra probate & Deceased estates

 • To give the executor or next of kin legal control over the assets of the deceased;

-• To guard against fraud by proving the deceased is the right person and the beneficiaries are the right people;
+• To guard against fraud by proving the deceased is the right person and the beneficiaries are entitled to a benefit;

 • To keep the executor personally liable for their actions (or failure to act at all or properly);